 As part of the licensing process, each prospective primary management official and key employee shall be subject to a background investigation prior to hiring.
 For Class III gaming conducted in North Dakota, the investigation shall be conducted by the State of North Dakota.
 For Class III gaming conducted in South Dakota, the investigation shall be conducted by the State of South Dakota.
 Any costs of such investigations shall be paid by the applicant.
 In addition, the Commission may conduct its own investigation on any applicant for such license, with the costs paid by the applicant.
-For Class II gaming conducted on the Reservation, the investigation shall be conducted by the licensee or, at its discretion, by the Commission.
 Each applicant for a license regarding Class II or Class III employment shall execute a release permitting the appropriate State or the Commission to conduct such investigation, and shall provide his or her full name, address and social security number.